 After the GAC approves the program name change, IU name change proposals will be entered into the APPEAR system by the IU Graduate School Indianapolis and forwarded to the Academic Leadership Council.

-Following ALC approval (of IU programs), the change of name for a degree or certificate is reported to the trustees as an information item.
+Following ALC approval, the change of name for a degree or certificate is reported to the trustees as an information item.
 In some cases, it also is reported to the Indiana Commission for Higher Education as an information item.

 Once final approval has been given, the chief academic officer will send notification of approval to the dean of the originating unit, the Office of Communications and Marketing, the IUPUI registrar, the director of Student Financial Services, and the director of graduate admissions where the major will be coded for inclusion in the master inventory.